Democratic Republic of Congo (Kinshasa) travel advice

 Democratic Republic of Congo (Kinshasa) - AVOID NON-ESSENTIAL TRAVEL

-Avoid non-essential travel to to the Democratic Republic of Congo (DRC) due to high crime rates, civil unrest and the risk of kidnapping.
+Avoid non-essential travel to the Democratic Republic of Congo (DRC) due to high crime rates, civil unrest and the risk of kidnapping.

 Eastern and northeastern areas of DRC - Avoid all travel